In-ice Radio Signatures of Cosmic Ray Particle Cascades: Radio signal observables

 \subsection{Frequency signatures}

-~ In-ice detectors such as ARA and RNO-G operate over a broad frequency range, typically from $\sim 80$ to 700 MHz.
+~ In-ice detectors such as ARA and RNO-G operate over a broad frequency range, typically from $\sim 100$ to 800 MHz.
 This raises the possibility of using the frequency content of the radio signal to identify cosmic-ray signatures.
-The in-air and in-ice emissions from cosmic-ray showers are expected to exhibit distinctive frequency features: the air cascade has a characteristic size of hundreds of meters and therefore remains coherent only at relatively low frequencies, whereas the in-ice cascade develops over a few centimeters and can produce coherent emission up to much higher frequencies.
+The in-air and in-ice emissions from cosmic-ray showers are expected to exhibit distinctive frequency features: the in-air cascade has a shower front thickness of the order of one meter, limiting coherent emission to relatively low frequencies, whereas the in-ice cascade, developing over only a few centimeters, remains coherent up to much higher frequencies.

 In Fig.~\ref{fig:freqSpectra}, we show frequency signatures of the in-air (left-hand panel) and in-ice (right-hand panel) emissions from FAERIE simulations, for a vertical proton shower with an energy $E=10^{\rm 17.5}\, \rm eV$, observed at a depth of 100 meters.
 The top panels show the frequency-domain amplitude spectra of a few antennas located around the Cherenkov ring of each emission.
 The plot highlights that the in-air emission has a rather sharp amplitude spectrum, that peaks at low-frequency below $100\, \rm MHz$.
 On the other hand, the in-ice emission shows a broad amplitude spectrum which peaks at much higher frequencies around $\sim 400 \, \rm MHz$.
-These features could already enable cosmic-ray identification or emission-mechanism discrimination at the single-antenna level, using for example the ratio between the high to low frequency power.
+These features could already enable cosmic-ray identification or emission-mechanism discrimination at the single-antenna level, using for example the ratio between the high to low frequency power, as it was for example reported by the ARA collaboration~\cite{ARAcr2025arXiv251021104A}.